GusBricker/GeeetechA10_Marlin/README.md

 - Z_PROBE_OFFSET_FROM_EXTRUDER: Specific to my BL Touch location
 - DEFAULT_XJERK: from 20->10 because it improved print quality
 - DEFAULT_YJERK: from 20->10 because it improved print quality
+- FILAMENT_RUNOUT_SENSOR: Enabled to make Filament runout sensor work
+- uncommented `#define FILAMENT_RUNOUT_SENSOR` to enable built in filament runout sensor.
+This should be enough if printing from sd card, but if using OctoPrint you will need Action Commands plugin and to make futher changes listed in Configuration_adv.h below.

 ##### Configuration_adv.h
 - THERMAL_PROTECTION_HYSTERESIS: from 4->10 because I installed [this](https://www.thingiverse.com/thing:4319230) cooler which was cooling the bed too much and causing thermal runaway error to trigger incorrectly.
+- uncommented `#define ACTION_ON_PAUSE "pause"`
+- uncommented `#define ACTION_ON_RESUME "resume"`
+- uncommented `#define PARK_HEAD_ON_PAUSE`: Wont send action:pause correctly to OctoPrint without this uncommented.

+### Filament Runout  & OctoPrint

+Action Commands plugin must be installed for Filament Runout to work with action:pause that Marlin will send when the filament runs out.
+I also observed a bug in that the filament runout sensor will only ever trigger once during a print, this means if you went thru more then two spools you might not detect runout of the second spool.

 ## License